jaspector

 Counter assistance Monday through Friday, 8 a.m. to 5 p.m.; city hall public hours listed as 8 a.m. to noon and 1 p.m. to 5 p.m.

-Typical inspection sequence: Project-specific; city also links online, iPhone, Android, IVR, and text scheduling instructions
+Typical sequence: Project-specific; city also links online, iPhone, Android, IVR, and text scheduling instructions

 Phoenix states the department issues building, fire, plumbing, heating and cooling, and electrical permits on all work within its jurisdiction.

-Typical processing time is City says it will contact applicants after review, generally within 2 business days..
+Building permit processing times in Phoenix, OR typically run City says it will contact applicants after review, generally within 2 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Phoenix, OR.
 The following work is generally exempt: Oregon statewide residential exemptions generally apply unless local land use or site conditions require review; Small detached nonhabitable accessory structures under statewide thresholds; Small decks and patio covers within statewide thresholds; Nonstructural finish work; Door and window replacement with no structural changes.
+When in doubt, confirm with the local building department before starting work.